samuelventura/baud/NOTES.md

 - See `test/test_helper.exs` for requirements.
 Port names are hardcoded there.
 - Use dual FTDI USB-Serial adapter ICUSB2322F with 3 wire null modem between them.
 - Use USB-RS485-WE USB to RS485 Adapter to test modport RTU communications.
-Launch with `mix panel`.
+Launch with `mix modport`.

 ## Miscellaneous